 To answer this question, this blog summarises several key insights from a recent research paper (Bakker & De Vries, 2020) in combination with internal research conducted by Creative Thinking Institute into EQ (Emotional Intelligence) and AQ (Adaptability).

 Together, this blog article provides some preliminary insights into how AQ and EQ can help individuals take helpful actions to reduce and prevent work-related strain.

 An introduction to Occupational Overload

-Simply put, Occupational Overload is a result of enduring and unresolved workplace strain.
-There are three key signs of Occupational Overload (Maslach et al., 2001), which can be experienced as one, or a combination of the three signs:
+Simply put, Occupational Overload results from enduring and unresolved workplace strain.
+There are three key signs of Occupational Overload (Maslach et al., 2001), which can be experienced as one or a combination of the three signs:

 - Feelings of fatigue and exhaustion – even after attempts at recovery or rest

 - Reduction in own self of professional efficacy - that is, feeling less confident in one's ability or capability at work

 - Feeling emotionally and mentally distant from your job - even if your work is something you typically enjoy and love.